 He leaves to your imagination what the rules of engagement are, so let’s take a look at them.
 There follow a few quotes from the Coalition Forces Land Component Command Rules of Engagement (CFLCC ROE) distributed to all U.S. Army and Marine personnel in Iraq early in the war (emphasis mine):

 Though the Iraqi opposition Mr. Epstein would “smash” may be puny it is pervasive, and the insurgents are in their own country.
-The war is not the cakewalk Cheney predicted and Mr. Epstein still maintains it could be.
+The war is not the cakewalk Cheney predicted and Mr. Epstein in 2007 still maintained it could be.
 [3]

 Mr. Epstein says “Our government must place soldiers’ lives at risk only when American freedom is threatened ... .”
 We could all agree with that except that Mr. Epstein speaks in double-talk.
-Even at this late date he claims that Iraq is a threat to America, not only physically but to our very freedom: [4]
+Even at the late date of 2007 he claims that Iraq is a threat to America, not only physically but to our very freedom: [4]

 Mr. Epstein goes on to accuse those who “oppose the Iraq war and other wars” of doing so because they “oppose our soldiers mounting an uncompromising, self-assertive defense of America.”
 Once again this jingoist claims that Iraqis threaten America.
 Jingoist?
-No, even a jingoist loves his country after a fashion and places it number one even if his outlook is mindless.
+No, even a jingoist loves his country after a fashion and places it number one even if through a mindless outlook.
 ARI writers on the other hand place Israel number one, and sacrifice Americans to Israel.
 (See This is Our Ally? on this website.)

 Mr. Epstein’s “and other wars” and his earlier “and move on to defeat our other enemies” sound like hints, and indeed he makes it clear that he means invading Iran.
 He places Iran among our “committed enemies,” and derides diplomacy, which must be “bribery, appeasement, and inaction” – sounding like John Dewey promoting entry into World War I.

-Mr. Epstein concludes by claiming that Iraq War critics “end up sacrificing our troops and our freedom” when that is precisely what he and ARI have been doing for the last five years and counting.
+Mr. Epstein concludes by claiming that Iraq War critics “end up sacrificing our troops and our freedom” when that is precisely what he and ARI had been doing for the last five years.

 Like the Marxists of yesteryear Mr. Epstein has a way of accusing others of the very thing he is doing: